GEBIT/protobuf-dt/README.md

 This is a fork of an originally Google-initiated project which has been largely dormant for years and is currently without an official maintainer, albeit the produc t itself has been working reliably for years without any changes.
 It was forked because it's in active use at GEBIT and some shortcomings regarding missing capabilites have come up.

+## Installing

+This forked plugin has now been listed in the Eclipse Marketplace and can thus easily be installed into any Eclipse version (all versions newer than Neon should work): https://marketplace.eclipse.org/content/protocol-buffer-editor

 ## Preparing a development workspace

 Download the [Eclipse Installer](https://eclipse.org/downloads/).